LucasAntonsen/SENG-330/exercise-5-ex4group10/README.md

 Group contributions by A.K., A.S., M.G., M.O., N.C..

-Parsed JSON data from REST API using Jackson into WaveData and WindData objects for use in whale monitoring system and documented WaveData and WindData attributes in ADR documents.
+Parsed JSON data from REST API using Jackson into WaveData and WindData objects for use in whale monitoring system.
+Documented WaveData and WindData attributes in ADR documents.